Sajor on WWII comfort women: Speak up against injustice and not wait for 50 years

 Sajor recalled that the idea of setting up a tribunal was hatched by human rights activist and literature professor Yung Jun Ok (now 100) and sustained by Yayori Matsui (deceased in 2002), a Japanese journalist and activist, and herself, in 1998 in Geneva when they sought the accountability of rape and sexual slavery of the comfort women to the UN Commission on Human Rights.

 Filipino comfort women stepping up in their old age.
-The background is the red house where they were contained for sexual need for the soldiers of the Japanese Imperial Army.
+The background is the red house in Bulacan where the women were contained during WWII for the sexual needs of the Japanese Imperial Army during the war.

 Yayori Matsui

 Sajor said that the WIWCT was a breakthrough initiative.
-The Nuremberg Trials which tried and prosecuted the holocaust victims and survivors in Europe and the Tokyo War Tribunal failed to acknowledge the suffering of women during the war, particularly on rape.
+The Nuremberg Trials which tried war crimes in Europe and the Tokyo War Tribunal failed to acknowledge the suffering of women during the war, particularly on rape.

-Asked why rape and sexual slavery were not included in the prosecution of war crimes, Sajor said the international tribunals were male-dominated and have no gender perspective in hearing the war cases.
+Asked why rape and sexual slavery were not included in the trials, Sajor said the international tribunals were male-dominated and had no gender perspective in hearing the war cases back then.
+“At that time, women all had to suffer in silence or be shamed if they talked about being raped.”

 “Comfort women” in South Korea.
 (Library of Congress photo)